pmmendoza/NC-among-alternatives/README.md

 The resulting file will be:

--   A .csv match file with a time stamp
-    `00 2023-10-18_Linkage-matched-parties.csv` that includes i.a. the
-    unique party id in the EES dataset and a newly created unique party id for the EPEES_19 dataset.
+-   A .csv match file `01_Linkage-matched-parties.csv` that includes i.a. the unique party id in the EES dataset and a newly created unique party id for the EPEES_19 dataset.

 -   A harmonised versions of the EPEES_19 and EES datasets.